-[This is an old article that was originally published about 5-7 years ago.
+[This is an old article that was originally published several years ago.
 It shows some of the development of our political economy.]

 Global Inequality Versus Socialist Equality